arezyhs/Voting-Based-Document-Image-Skew-Detection/README.md

-# Python Digital Image Processing Projects

-**Voting-Based Document Image Skew Detection**
+# Voting-Based Document Image Skew Detection

 Implementation of document skew detection and correction using multiple methods with voting system, based on academic research paper.